MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 > [!Note]
 > These steps describe the procedure for [!INCLUDE[prod_short](includes/prod_short.md)] online.
-> If you're using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises and are not using Azure Active Directory account to connect to [!INCLUDE [cds_long_md](includes/cds_long_md.md)], you must also specify a user name and password of a user account for the integration.
+> If you're using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises and are not using Microsoft Entra account to connect to [!INCLUDE [cds_long_md](includes/cds_long_md.md)], you must also specify a user name and password of a user account for the integration.
 This account is referred to as the "integration user" account.
-If you're using an Azure Active Directory account, the integration user account is not required or displayed.
+If you're using a Microsoft Entra account, the integration user account is not required or displayed.
 The integration user will be set up automatically and does not require a license.

 ## Set up a connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)]